spheredev/neosphere/README.md

 [![Build Status](https://travis-ci.org/fatcerberus/minisphere.svg?branch=master)](https://travis-ci.org/fatcerberus/minisphere)
 [![Release](https://img.shields.io/github/release/fatcerberus/minisphere.svg)](https://github.com/fatcerberus/minisphere/releases/latest)

-**miniSphere** is a lightweight JavaScript-powered game engine and the official successor to Chad Austin's original *Sphere* game engine, written from the ground up in C.  [Allegro 5](http://liballeg.org) is used on the backend, and JavaScript support is provided by [ChakraCore](https://github.com/Microsoft/ChakraCore), the same JavaScript engine that powers Microsoft Edge.
+**miniSphere** is a lightweight, fully sandboxed, JavaScript-powered game engine and the de facto successor to Chad Austin's original *Sphere* engine, written from the ground up in C.  [Allegro 5](http://liballeg.org) holds up the backend, and JavaScript support is provided by [ChakraCore](https://github.com/Microsoft/ChakraCore), the same high-performance JavaScript engine that powers Microsoft Edge.

 Sphere games are written in JavaScript, which gives game developers a great deal of power.
 The API is also designed to be user-friendly and reasonably